Mage Guild Guide

 One way to mitigate many of these problems is to join the Riftwalker guild [guide link] first.
 No, that won't make the first 10 Mage levels any more meaningful, or reduce the cost of your major blasting spells, but it gives you a solid base for damage spells, a number of support abilities, and a nice big rift entity to tank for you when you are soloing.
 Basically the Riftwalker guild will help carry you over the hump until the strengths of the Mage guild start to shine.
 If this is all sounding intimidating, another approach is to join the Channellers guild instead [bat.org link].
 That's another popular option and tends to be more engaging to new players.

 So, if it's so difficult, why join the Mage guild?
-Mages have some of the consistently hardest hitting damage spells.
+Mages have some of the most consistently hardest hitting damage spells.
 Their ability to study multiple spell types also gives them significant flexibility when encountering end-boss monsters with high resistances.
 It's a rough road to travel, but the rewards are significant if you tough it out.
 Mages also get a number of other bonuses and fun guild events such as Mage specific quests and the ability to craft and improve your own magic staff/wand.
 Being able to one-shot many monsters and have a rift entity tank for you also make Mages one of the best solo classes as well for high level players.
 In parties their strong defensive spells and backrow status also helps their survivability, while their insane damage output keeps them in high demand.

 Pros: